 Charles Arine was born in Lynstorp (probably Ljustorp in Västernorrland, Sweden) on May 6, 1844.
 In Sweden he married Martha Larson on June 25, 1865.
-Martha Larson was also born in Ljustorp, Västernorrland, Sweden, on Mar.
+Martha Larson was born in Ljustorp, Västernorrland, Sweden on Mar.
 20, 1846.
 Charles and Martha Arine immigrated to America with other relatives, landing in New York in July 1868.
 They made their way by rail to St. Paul, Minnesota via Chicago, Illinois, and then took a steamboat to Carver.
-Charles Arine served on the Carver town council in 1876-1877.
 The Arines lived in Carver until 1879 and then moved to a farm a mile west of Carver in Dahlgren Township.
 Martha Arine was the sister of Andrew Larson, proprietor of the Railroad Hotel in Carver on Fourth Street East in Carver, who died in 1875.
 The Arines took in Andrew's widow Josephine and her daughter during some tough times.
 Josephine would later remarry Aaron Palmer and come to live across the street from the Arines at 205 Fourth Street West in Carver.
-The Arines joined East Union Church in 1874 and were among the first members of its sister congregation, Salem Lutheran Church, when it was created nearby in Carver.
-Martha Arine was a long-time member of the Salem Ladies Society, including serving 27 years as its president.
+The Arines joined East Union Church in 1874 and were among the first members of its sister congregation, Salem Lutheran Church, when it was created in Carver.
+Martha Arine was a long-time member of the Salem Ladies Society, including 27 years as its president..
 Charles Arine was prominent in Carver and Carver County affairs.
 He served as the Carver Village Assessor for several years and was Chairman of the Carver County Board of Commissioners for many years.